-When policyholders are faced with an ordeal like overcoming a hurricane or fire that damages their home, they typically are both emotionally and financially vulnerable.
+When policyholders are faced with a catastrophic event like a hurricane or fire that damages their home or business, they typically are both emotionally and financially vulnerable.
 Insurance companies recognize this potential weakness and frequently attempt to exploit it.
 Insurance companies might bury an insured in paperwork to support their claim denial, or the insurer might offer a settlement that is far below the actual loss suffered by a policyholder.
 These bad faith strategies are part of a “war of attrition” that insurance companies use to wear an insured down and to minimize the amount paid on a claim.
 Policyholders can protect their interest by keeping in mind three important facts about Florida insurance bad faith law.

-An insured cannot pursue a claim for insurance bad faith until there has been a determination the insurance company breached the terms of the insurance policy.
+An insured cannot pursue a claim for insurance bad faith until there has been a determination that the insurance company breached the terms of the insurance policy.

 In Florida, the insured must have established (1) a breach of contract by the insurance company, and (2) the value of the insured’s loss before pursuing a first-party bad faith claim.
 Since these are elements of the bad faith action, the insured must allege these facts when filing a complaint to initiate a lawsuit for insurance bad faith.
 When an insured does not obtain a prior finding on liability of the insurer and value of the loss, some Florida appellate courts rule that the action must be dismissed without prejudice while others abate (suspend) the proceedings until there is a decision on liability and damages.
 Florida courts have reasoned that permitting both a breach of contract and bad faith claim to move forward simultaneously would unfairly prejudice insurance companies.
 The bad faith evidence could color the jury’s judgment about whether the contract provides coverage and the value of the loss.
 Appellate courts in our state have further reasoned that bifurcation is needed because the insured generally is not entitled to discovery of the insurer’s claims practices, the claims file, or business policies until the issue of coverage has been decided.